Quick Answer

 Keep the simple version when definitions and assumptions are still being stabilized.
 Move toward CLV2-style modeling when you can consistently observe how changes on one side affect outcomes on the other.
 If demand outpaces supply, you can create disappointed buyers.
 If supply outpaces demand, sellers sit idle.
 That is where a static model starts to miss important behavior.

-This grounding pack does not provide quantified evidence for KYC, AML, or tax-document impacts on LTV.
-Treat them as potential constraints, state uncertainty plainly, and avoid hard numeric adjustments unless you have separate validated evidence.
+Treat KYC, AML, and tax-documentation requirements as potential constraints on realized lifetime value, state uncertainty plainly, and avoid hard numeric adjustments unless you have separate validated evidence.

 Includes 3 external sources outside the trusted-domain allowlist.